Author: Ron Graham

 Jesus finished the parable with the comment, "Many are called but few are chosen" (verse 14).
 The invitation of God goes far and wide, but only those who accept it on God’s terms will be privileged to enter heaven.

-A similar parable is found among the three Banquet Parables of Luke 14:7-24
+Note:— Another Similar Parable.
+A parable like this is found among the three Banquet Parables of Luke 14:7-24

 1. What is the main theme in these parables?